isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/contact-tracing.md

 For avoidance of doubt, all permitted enterprises and event organisers, must still adhere strictly to the other safe management measures, e.g. safe distancing.

-<sup>1</sup> This includes event organisers who are not enterprises and who organise events such as  funerals, weddings and solemnisations.
+<sup>1</sup> This includes event organisers who are not enterprises and who organise events such as  funerals, weddings and solemnisations.<br>
-<sup>2</sup> This list will be updated as more activities and services resume.
+<sup>2</sup> This list will be updated as more activities and services resume.<br>
-<sup>3</sup> From 21 July 2021, supermarkets that are fully within malls and buildings covered by TraceTogether-only SafeEntry and have the same operating hours, are required to implement TraceTogether-only SafeEntry for customers, clients and visitors, in addition to employees and contractors.
+<sup>3</sup> From 21 July 2021, supermarkets that are fully within malls and buildings covered by TraceTogether-only SafeEntry and have the same operating hours, are required to implement TraceTogether-only SafeEntry for customers, clients and visitors, in addition to employees and contractors.<br>
-<sup>4</sup> Large retail outlets located inside buildings (e.g. malls or commercial buildings) that are already covered by TraceTogether-only SafeEntry and SafeEntry Gateway, will not be required to deploy both, if they have the same operating hours.
+<sup>4</sup> Large retail outlets located inside buildings (e.g. malls or commercial buildings) that are already covered by TraceTogether-only SafeEntry and SafeEntry Gateway, will not be required to deploy both, if they have the same operating hours.<br>
-<sup>5</sup> These premises will be informed by the National Environmental Agency and Housing Development Board.
+<sup>5</sup> These premises will be informed by the National Environmental Agency and Housing Development Board.<br>

 ---

 ### 2. SafeEntry Gateway